liam-m/primes.py/README.md

 Returns True if x is a prime number, False if it is not

-Can pass in a list of known primes to decrease execution time
+Can pass in known primes to decrease execution time

 ```python
 >>> is_prime(191)